December 10, 2025

 What is a romance scam?

 A romance scam is a type of online scam that leads the victim to believe that they are in a romantic relationship with the scammer.
-They never truly meet the scammer in real life, and are ultimately manipulated into sending money or sharing personal/banking information with the scammer.
+The victim never meets the scammer in real life, and is ultimately manipulated into sending money or sharing banking credentials with the scammer.

 How to identify a romance scam

-• tragic backstory (widow/widower, no living family, stuck in a foreign country).
+• A tragic backstory (widow/widower, no living family, stuck in a foreign country).

-• Profess their love too soon and too intensely.
+• Professions of love too soon and too intensely.

-• Ask to move the conversation away from the dating app (WhatsApp, Messenger).
+• Pressure to move the conversation away from a dating app to a platform like WhatsApp or Messenger.

 Romance scams are a hard pill to swallow, but you can avoid them by doing your research.

 • Reverse image search the profile photo of the person you're talking to.
-That way, you can verify if it's a fake photo.
+A fake or stock photo, or one being used by multiple names, is a giveaway.

-• Ask for a video call or an in-person meeutp (in a public place.)
+• Ask for a video call or an in-person meeting (in a public place).
 It's really easy to verify you are talking to the person that's on their profile photo when you can actually meet them.